Michael Daley: Leader of the Opposition

 Following Luke Foley's resignation of the role, Daley nominated for the role of New South Wales Labor leader and Leader of the New South Wales Opposition.
 On 10 November 2018, Daley won the leadership election against Chris Minns 33 votes to 12, and was elected as the Leader of the Labor Party in New South Wales and became the 38th NSW Leader of the Opposition.

 On 19 March 2019, a few days before the state election, a video from September 2018 surfaced in which Daley made comments about Asian immigration in Sydney.
 Daley said "Our young children will flee and who are they being replaced with?
 They are being replaced by young people from typically Asia with PhDs," and "So there's a transformation happening in Sydney now where our kids are moving out and foreigners are moving in and taking their jobs".
 Daley apologised from his comments, stating "What I was referring to was housing affordability in Sydney ...
 I could've expressed myself better, no offence was meant."
 The party was unsuccessful in the election a few days later, and Daley subsequently stood aside as leader and withdrew his candidacy for the subsequent leadership ballot after initially stating that he would contest it.
 Jodi McKay became the new permanent as party leader and opposition leader in June 2019 after Daley's resignation.

 On 30 May 2021, following the resignation of McKay as party leader, Daley announced he would run again for party leadership.
-On 4 June 2021, he pulled out of the leadership contest, allowing Chris Minns to be elected leader unopposed.
+On 4 June 2021, he dropped out of the leadership contest, allowing Chris Minns to be elected leader unopposed.